 The Year of the Trail Community Toolkit serves as a resource to support trail events and community engagement around trails across the state of North Carolina.
 It includes helpful resources, background and information about the state-level Year of the Trail campaign, the history, impact, and opportunities surrounding trails in NC, and a guide to hosting Year of the Trail events in local communities around the state.
 The Toolkit also includes downloadable resources that may help navigate NC Year of the Trail including Year of the Trail logos and branding assets, planning tools, templates and much more.
 The links for each of these resources can be found at the end of each section.

-You will also find the monthly theme graphic and event evaluation form at the bottom of this page.
+You will also find links to commonly needed assets, the monthly theme graphic, and the event evaluation form at the bottom of this page.

 Purpose of Year of the Trail Toolkit

 The year of the Trail Community Toolkit is intended to be used by local governments, tourism representatives, trail organizations and advocates, health organizations, and community leaders interested in celebrating, advocating for, and promoting trails at the local level.

 Thank you for joining in the celebration of North Carolina’s trails!

 Mission, Purpose, Vision, & Values for the NC Year of the Trail